Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 As they watched the camera focused on the male Gaoian - Regaari - behind whom stood the shorter of the two bodyguards who chose that exact moment to absent-mindedly conjure a Snickers bar out of one of his pockets and inhale it.
 The live chat promptly went crazy.

 "That’s Sergeant Arés."
 Xiù said, pointing to the screen.
-“He’s the one who treated me out of the escape pod.”
+"He’s the one who treated me out of the escape pod."

 "Yeah?"